aws-samples/eks-workshop/content/intermediate/241_pixie/prereqs.md

 {{< /output >}}

 {{% notice info %}}
-The Load Balancer may take 5 minutes to create and become available on the DNS.
 When the `front-end` service is first deployed, it can take several minutes for the Load Balancer to be created and DNS updated.
 During this time the link above may display a “site unreachable” message.
 {{% /notice %}}